Wisconsin Sikh temple shooting

-On August 5, 2012, a mass shooting took place at the gurdwara (Sikh temple) in Oak Creek, Wisconsin, United States where 40-year-old Wade Michael Page fatally shot six people and wounded four others.
+The Wisconsin Sikh temple shooting was a mass shooting that took place at the gurdwara (Sikh temple) in Oak Creek, Wisconsin, on August 5, 2012, when 40-year-old Wade Michael Page fatally shot six people and wounded four others.
 A seventh victim died of his wounds in 2020.
-Page committed suicide by shooting himself in the head after he was shot in the hip by a responding police officer.
+Page committed suicide by shooting himself in the head.

 Page was an American white supremacist and Army veteran from Cudahy, Wisconsin.
 Apart from the shooter, all of the dead were members of the Sikh faith.
 The incident drew responses from President Barack Obama and Indian Prime Minister Manmohan Singh.
 Dignitaries attended candlelight vigils in countries such as the U.S., Canada, and India.
 First Lady Michelle Obama visited the temple on August 23, 2012.

 Shooting and police response

-The temple was preparing langar, a Sikh communal meal, for later in the day.
+The gurdwara was preparing langar, a Sikh communal meal, for later in the day.
 Witnesses suggested that women and children would have been at the temple preparing for the meal at the time of the incident, as children's classes were scheduled to begin at 11:30 a.m.